ukncsc/lme/docs/backups.md

 ### Create a filesystem repository

-The LME installation creates a bind mount in Docker that maps to the `/opt/lme/backups` directory on the host system. *TODO* CONFIRM THIS LOCATION
+The LME installation creates a bind mount in Docker that maps to the `/opt/lme/backups` directory on the host system.

 The LME log retention period is determined by the amount of disk space on the host system.
 Therefore it is strongly recommended that an external drive be